 Cavern Diving in Cenotes

-Cavern Diving in Cenotes is a Magical experience and is becoming famous very quickly.
+Cavern Diving in Mexico’s Cenotes is a Magical experience and is becoming famous very quickly.

-First of all there are no boats or rough ocean conditions to deal with.
-We drive into the Mexican jungle to find places where the roof the cave collapsed thousands or even millions of years ago, making it possible to access the water that runs under the Yucatan Peninsula as underground river systems.
-These Caverns have been formed over millions of years as the result of rock dissolution and erosion due to hydrothermal activity and the freshwater from the rain, slowly flowing thru the limestone as it makes its way to the ocean.
+First of all there is no need for boats and you don’t have to worry about rough ocean conditions.
+We drive into the Mexican jungle to find places where the roof the cave collapsed thousands or even millions of years ago, making it possible to access the water that runs under the Yucatan Peninsula as UnderGround river systems.
+These Caverns have been formed over millions of years as the result of rock dissolution and erosion due to hydrothermal activity and acidic water, slowly flowing thru the limestone as it makes its way to the ocean.

-Cavern diving Cenotes in the Riviera Maya has become very popular for a good reason…
+Cavern diving Cenotes in the Riviera Maya has become very popular and for a good reason…

 Besides the obvious beauty which cameras just can’t describe, the Mayan community, rightful owners of the land where the Cenotes are located have made it easy for divers to visit their Cenote.
 This has become their way of income and most of them are family or community owned and operated.
-Your Cenotes entrance fees help local families maintain the Cenotes clean and ready for divers with tables for equipment set up close to the water, stairs and platforms for easier water entries and exits, bathrooms, etc, etc… There are over 20 different cavern dives available for recreational divers within a 50 kms radio of our shop.
+Your Cenotes entrance fees help local families maintain the Cenotes clean and ready for divers with tables for equipment set up close to the water, stairs and platforms for easier water entries and exits, bathrooms, etc, etc… If you are thinking about Cavern Diving in Cenotes, there are over 20 different cavern dives available for recreational divers within a 50 kms radio of our shop.

 Most of the caverns have a maximum depth of 15mts/50ft.
 There is a very light flow of freshwater which makes it perfect for this type of Overhead Environments Diving.